THE ORCHARD, CHIPPS oil on board 40″x50″, 1974

 As with my 1970s paintings of ‘Chipps Orchard’, the grass is important.

-Oil on canvas, 24″x18″, exhibited in ‘This Twittering World’, an exhibition at the Francis Kyle Gallery in 2011 with a theme of T. S. Eliot’s Four Quartets.
+THE PATH HALF-LOST oil on canvas, 24″x18″, exhibited in ‘This Twittering World’, an exhibition at the Francis Kyle Gallery in 2011 with a theme of T. S. Eliot’s Four Quartets.
 The Literary context here is optional, though not misleading.

 I had in mind the phrase: ‘Into our first world’